adakartova-afk/sql-powerbi-sales-analysis/README.md

 - Revenue share by product category
 - Customer ranking by revenue
 - Top 10% vs bottom 90% revenue contribution
-- Customer retention (new vs returning)
+- Customer retention (new vs returning customers)
-- Low-performing product categories
+- Identification of low-performing product categories

 ---

 ## Key Insights

-- Monthly revenue shows strong growth, reaching peaks above 1M, indicating rapid business expansion.
+1. Revenue is growing rapidly, exceeding 1M in peak months, indicating strong acquisition performance.

-- However, the business is heavily dependent on new customers:
+2. Customer retention is critically low (~3%), meaning the business relies almost entirely on new customers.
-  repeat customer rate is only ~3%, which is critically low.

-- This suggests that the company is spending resources on acquisition but failing to retain customers, creating long-term revenue risk.
+3. This creates a significant long-term risk, as revenue growth is not sustainable without improving retention.

-- Revenue is highly concentrated in a few categories, with beauty, watches, and home products dominating sales, increasing dependency risk.
+4. Revenue is highly concentrated in a small number of product categories, increasing dependency risk.

-- Customer spending is unevenly distributed, where a small group of customers contributes significantly higher revenue.

-- Revenue is geographically concentrated, with São Paulo (SP) generating the largest share, indicating regional dependency.
-- The top 10% of customers generate a significantly larger share of total revenue compared to the remaining customer base
+5. A small percentage of customers generates a disproportionately large share of total revenue.
-- Revenue concentration analysis shows dependency on a small number of categories and customers

 ---

+## Risks Identified

+- Extremely low customer retention (~3%) threatens long-term revenue stability
+- High dependency on new customer acquisition increases marketing cost pressure
+- Revenue concentration in a few categories creates vulnerability to demand shifts
+- Overreliance on a small group of customers increases financial risk

+---

+## Business Impact

+This analysis highlights structural weaknesses in customer retention and revenue distribution, enabling the business to:

+- Identify key revenue drivers
+- Detect high-risk areas in customer and product strategy
+- Support data-driven decision-making for long-term growth

+---

 ## Business Recommendations

+- Prioritize retention strategy: increasing repeat rate from 3% to even 10% would significantly stabilize revenue

-- Improve customer retention through loyalty programs and personalized marketing.
+- Shift focus from acquisition to retention through loyalty programs and targeted re-engagement campaigns

-- Reduce dependency on top categories by diversifying product offerings.
+- Diversify product portfolio to reduce dependency on top-performing categories

-- Investigate reasons for low repeat purchase rate and optimize customer experience.
-- Focus marketing efforts on high-performing regions while expanding underperforming ones.
-- Identify and target high-value customers with tailored campaigns.
+- Implement customer segmentation to identify and retain high-value customers

-- Increase retention rate even by 5–10% to significantly improve long-term revenue stability
+- Expand presence in underperforming regions while maintaining strong markets like São Paulo

 ---